hypercore-protocol/hyperdrive-daemon/README.md

 ### FUSE Commands
 All filesystem-related commands are accessed through the `fs` subcommand.

+#### `hyperdrive fs status`
+Get FUSE-related status information.
+In order to use FUSE, both `available` and `configured` must be true.

+*Note: Always be sure to run `hyperdrive setup` and check the FUSE status before doing any additional `fs` commands!*

 #### `hyperdrive fs mount`
-(FUSE) mount hyperdrive FS at `~/Hyperdrive`.
-This includes `~/Hyperdrive/home`, your top-level, private Hyperdrive -- Any drives you'd like to share with others must be created by mounting (a Hyperdrive mount, not a FUSE mount) a subdrive under this path.
+Mount your root drive at `~/Hyperdrive`.
+Any drives you'd like to share with others must be created by mounting (a Hyperdrive mount, not a FUSE mount) a subdrive under this path using the command below.

 Your root drive will persist across restarts.
 You can use it as a replacement for your normal home directory!

+If you'd ever like to create a fresh root drive, you can force its creation with the `force-create` flag.
+If this isn't set, your previous root drive will always be reused.

 #### `hyperdrive fs mount <mountpoint> [key]`
 (Hyperdrive) mount a subdrive within your root drive.